Maserati reveals Ghibli, Quattroporte, Levante Edizione Nobile special editions

 The Italian luxury brand announced the Ghibli, Quattroporte, and Levante Edizione Nobile special editions Wednesday.
 The Nobile Edition cars feature a Blu Nobile tri-coat paint option that's new for the 2019 model year.
 The cars each receive a set of 20-inch wheels unique to the special edition cars with silver brake calipers to accentuate the exterior color.

 The special edition models follow light updates to each vehicle for the 2019 model year, which include a revised gear selector.
+The editions are available on Levante S and S Q4; Ghibli S and S Q4; Quattroporte S, S Q4 and GTS models.

 2019 Maserati Edizione Nobile special edition